Edinburgh University Rifle Club: why we’re the best in the UK

 Edinburgh University Rifle Club (EURC) Secretary, 2018-19

 EURC is a fantastic club to be part of.
 We are smaller than most clubs, and that means members get to know each other well.
-The club is extremely successful and wins almost all the competitions we attend.
-Getting involved is very easy, as we run taster sessions throughout the academic year, and students can start the training programme whenever they want and progress at their own speed.
+The club is extremely successful and wins almost all the competitions we enter.
+Getting involved is very easy, as we run taster sessions throughout the academic year.
+Students can start the training programme whenever they want and progress at their own speed.
 EURC members coach each other, with experienced shooters offering more support as necessary.
 As one of last year’s novices, I am forever grateful to everyone who coached me through the training programme.

-Shooting is a sport people can start and enjoy at any age with success, although beginning early allows for more ingrained basic technique.
+Shooting is a sport people can start and enjoy at any age with success.
+Although, beginning early allows for more ingrained basic technique.
 It is a very social sport, meaning that you can make good friends as a young person.
 A particular highlight of the season is the Scottish Student Sport (SSS) GP Series.
 Five Scottish Universities participate: Edinburgh, St. Andrews, Glasgow, Aberdeen and Robert Gordon.
-This means we meet students from other universities at competitions and get to see other cities.
+This means we meet competing students from other universities and get to see other cities.
 An absolute highlight is the SSS Outdoor Championship held in Aberdeen in April, followed by the SSS Rifle Ball, which includes a ceilidh, a traditional gathering with dancing, music and great company.

 BUCS Outdoor Champion 2017

 I grew up on a working farm and learnt to shoot for pest control, then began shooting prone competitively at school.
-I joined the Scotland under 21 team at the age of 16, and then the Scottish Academy at the age of 20.
+At the age of 16 I joined the Scotland under 21 team, and the progressed to the Scottish Academy at the age of 20.
 After joining EURC, I diversified into 3P shooting, as well as 10m air rifle.
 This led my first international cap for Scotland in the Commonwealth Shooting Federation (European Division) Championship.

 3 gold and 2 silver medals from BUCS Outdoor 2018